 Despite these problems, facility development standards have a place in recreation planning.
 Community leaders can use them to approximate the adequacy of their park systems.
-A listing of recreation facility development standards, prepared by the National Recreation and Park Association, can be found in the appendix to this report (Appendix A).
+A listing of recreation facility development standards, prepared by the National Recreation and

 Needs and Priorities Identified in the State Comprehensive Outdoor Recreation Plan